• Skip to primary navigation

 Her reads were… not reads.
 Yes, the concept of All Stars as “Monsters Inc” was both clever and appropriate.
 But her assigning each girl single-word names – some of which weren’t even monsters or nouns – would have fallen flat if not for the typically over-the-top Alyssa delivery.

 Finally, she tried to show her powers of imagination in her talent show, but it also came off as stilted and stale.
 A brief stint at puppetry was ill-fitting and badly executed and her dance routine felt unstructured.
-What really worked – and what she should have emphasized – was the half-spoken, half-wrapped original track she danced to.
+What really worked – and what she should have emphasized – was the half-spoken, half-rapped original track she danced to.
 It was clever, and not at all what I’d expect from Alyssa.

-Screen Shot 2016-08-29 at 10.02.40 PMPerhaps she should have danced it while rapping live – even if she had been a little off, the shock and awe of that would have proven more about her nerve than this ultimately safe performance.
+Screen Shot 2016-08-29 at 10.02.40 PMPerhaps she should have danced it while rapping live – even if she had been a little off, the shock and awe of that would have proved more about her nerve than this ultimately safe performance.

 Girl can do a split like none other, though (except for maybe her protege Laganja.)